dirkjan/portfolio/collections/_posts/2025-03-29-counting-rules.md

 - There is no preview of how the rules will work out for a new webshop.

 ### My role

 - Wireframe designs
 - Visual designs
 - Implementation of the hardest part in Ruby on Rails

+> "The new counting rules have improved the setup of our flows.
+No longer do we encounter questions about how the logic works and how we can ensure that one rule takes precedence over another.”

 # Concepts